VysotskiVadim/VysotskiVadim.blog/_posts/2020-05-05-qa_guide_to_android_application_testing_part_1_lifecycle.markdown

     {% include video.html src='https://media.githubusercontent.com/media/VysotskiVadim/VysotskiVadim.github.io/master/assets/qa-guide-lifecycle/configuration_change_night.webm' %}
 </div>
+Expected behavior is to get an app in the same state, but adopted to a new configuration.
+For instance, user filled up a few fields, switched to phone settings, then changed system language, and returned to an app.
+In that case, expected state is fields are filled, but all text in the app is changed to a selected language.

-The easiest way to trigger configuration change is to rotate a device or turn on/off night mode.
+The easiest way to trigger configuration change is to rotate a device or turn on/off night mode *(turn on battery saver to get night mode)*.

 ### Process Death {#process_death}
 Android manages RAM without user interaction.